What’s the best asset allocation strategy for your child’s RESP?

 From age nine to 13, it’s time to revisit your investment strategy as your time horizon begins to shorten.
 A heavy exposure to stocks can be tempting, but a narrower window of time makes the portfolio more vulnerable to a significant market downturn.
 Tilting your portfolio towards a more balanced strategy, with a greater emphasis on fixed-income and cash-based investments, should stand a better chance of preserving your capital.
 At this point, you could focus on lower-risk investments to anchor your portfolio.
 Another option would be to invest in a hybrid or balanced fund.
 These funds can evenly split assets between equities and bonds, helping you balance growth and risk.

 As your child nears high school graduation, it’s prudent to adopt a safety-oriented asset allocation strategy.
 Your child will need to access the funds soon, and you need to limit your exposure to risk.
-Holding the money in Guaranteed Investment Certificates (GICs) within the RESP is one way to go.
+Holding the money in Guaranteed Investment Certificates (GICs) or a money market fund within the RESP is one way to go.

 Other investment options